bhaktaraz/Boarding-cards/README.md

 php index.php
 ```

-## Documentation
-You can find the documentation generated using PHPDOC in "docs" folder.

 ## Tests
 To run tests make sure you are in the main folder, and then you can run this command line :